ostdotcom/website-docupony/website/versioned_docs/version-1.1.0/3_05_GUIDE_WALLET_SETUP.md

 original_id: guide_wallet_setup
 ---

-The Embedded Wallet is an important part of our solutions that allows us to bridge blockchain with consumers and businesses of all sizes, without the need for skilled blockchain developers.
-As a main tool for communication, it provides end-users the possibility to understand and interact with your application’s branded token economy by allowing them to view their current balance and transactions history.
+ A basic wallet-like interface or account page provides end-users the possibility to understand and interact with your application’s branded token economy by allowing them to view their current balance and transactions history.

 With the Ledger and Balance APIs, you can build end-user Wallet-like interfaces.
 This typically works best if you already have an economy with end-users logging in and executing the respective actions you defined in your economy.